-The FASB issued an ASU that provides temporary optional expedients and exceptions to the guidance on contract modifications and hedge accounting to ease the financial reporting burdens related to the expected market transition from LIBOR and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate ("SOFR").
+The FASB issued ASU 2022-06 - Reference Rate Reform (Topic 848) ("ASU 2022-06") that provides temporary optional expedients and exceptions to the guidance on contract modifications and hedge accounting to ease the financial reporting burdens related to the expected market transition from LIBOR and other interbank offered rates to alternative reference rates, such as the Secured Overnight Financing Rate ("SOFR").
 Entities can elect not to apply certain modification accounting requirements to contracts affected by reference rate reform, if certain criteria are met.
 An entity that makes this election would not have to remeasure the contracts at the modification date or reassess a previous accounting determination.
 Entities can also elect various optional expedients that would allow them to continue applying hedge accounting for hedging relationships affected by reference rate reform, if certain criteria are met.
 The guidance in this ASU is optional and may be elected through December 31, 2024 as reference rate reform activities occur.
 We will continue to evaluate the impact of this ASU; however, we currently expect to avail ourselves of such optional expedients and exceptions should our modified contracts meet the required criteria.